Metaswitch/clearwater-readthedocs/docs/Clearwater_SNMP_Statistics.md

 # SNMP Statistics

 Clearwater provides a set of statistics about the performance of each Clearwater nodes over SNMP.
 Currently, this is available on Bono, Sprout, Ralf and Homestead nodes, and the MMTel, Call Diversion, Memento and Gemini Application Server nodes.
+A number of the statistics we offer detail the current state of the system in use, and as such are termed 'Stateful' statistics.
+These statistics will be marked with a '(*)' below, and more information on them can be found [here](https://clearwater.readthedocs.io/en/stable/Clearwater_Stateful_Statistics/index.html)

 ## Configuration